djey47/MMM-IDF-LOCALTRANSPORT/README.md

 This feature helps module developer with simulating some cases, or working when no internet connexion is available.

 To get the benefits of this mode, dev server has to be started first.
-Type `npm run dev-server` or `yarn dev-server`.
+Type `npm run dev-server`.
 Then start MM2 with proper configuration.

 Once started, dev server listens to requests on http://localhost:8088/.